Analytical results for uncertainty propagation through trained machine learning regression models: Numerical experiments

 \subsubsection{EIS and SOH data}

 We summarise the data collection described in~\cite[Section 2]{chan2022comparison} and refer the interested reader there for more comprehensive details.
-Life-cycle tests (LCTs) were conducted by four different measurement institutions on nine cylindrical $18 \times 65$ mm lithium-ion cells obtained from a commercial supplier, each with a nominal capacity of 3 Ah.
-The same cycling protocol was used at each measurement institution, though different cell cyclers were used.
-At 50- or 100-cycle intervals, the capacity of each cell was measured under consistent, repeatable conditions.
+Life-cycle tests (LCTs) were conducted by four different measurement institutions on lithium-ion cells obtained from a commercial supplier.
 SOH was computed by taking the ratio of the discharge capacity of the aged cell to the initially measured capacity of the fresh cell.
 Following each capacity measurement, EIS impedance spectra were also measured.
 A public release of this dataset is available at~\cite{chan2002release}.
 The dataset was reduced to only include samples for which the SOH is above 75 \%, which resulted in a dataset consisting of 165 samples.

 Following inspection of the impedance spectra, all data were fitted to a so-called 2ZARC equivalent circuit whose impedance for a given angular frequency has an analytical expression in terms of 12 coefficients comprising resistances, inductances, characteristic angular frequencies and phase angles.
 The 2ZARC equivalent circuit model is described in detail in~\cite[Section 3.2]{chan2022comparison}.
-Fitting to the 12 unknown coefficients is performed using a trust-region-reflexive least squares algorithm implemented as the \texttt{lsqnonlin} function in MATLAB.
-The objective function is defined from the least square residual of the fitted impedance to the experimental value.
 See~\cite[Appendix A]{chan2022comparison} for full details of the method for fitting the equivalent circuit model.

 A polynomial regression model of order two (quadratic) for state-of-health was fitted in~\cite{chan2022comparison}, and stepwise linear regression was used to identify which variables to include in the model.
 Following this approach, we discovered that it is sufficient to use only four variables in the model: two of the 12 coefficients for prediction of state-of-health along with their squared values.
 More specifically, these two coefficients represent a resistance and a capacitance in the equivalent circuit, and in keeping with~\cite{chan2022comparison} we will refer to them henceforth as \texttt{Rct2} and \texttt{Cdl2}.